 1. Corned Beef Tacos

 Whether hard or soft shell, beef tacos make a hearty meal.
 And with the recent buzz created by birria tacos, now is a good time to play around with your fillings.
 In place of ground meat, use corned beef marinated in Knorr Liquid Seasoning to recreate your very own version of the birria.
-If you aren’t into dipping your tacos into a consommé, this classic beef taco recipe will work just as well.
+If you aren’t into dipping your tacos into a consommé, this Corned Beef Nilaga will work just as well.

 2. Corned Beef Lumpia